 Let a doctor make any adjustments.

 Although it is tempting to mindlessly pick at the edge of a cast, ensure that your child is not picking at or removing any padding.
-Picking could result in jagged edges that can irritate the skin, and a doctor should make any adjustments to the padding.
+Picking could result in jagged edges that can irritate the skin and cause blisters.
+An experienced doctor should make any adjustments to the padding.